A guide to the 2025 Internal Medicine Training (IMT) Applications

 1. Postgraduate: You either score here or you don’t (don’t worry if you don’t – it’s definitely not essential and you’ll claw back the marks later on).
 MRCP(UK) does not count in this section.
 Make sure you have your degree certificate in your portfolio!

-5. Teaching: The points here are gained for showing that you can develop and deliver your own teaching program; this can be as simple as starting a ward-based teaching program for the whole MDT.
+4. Teaching Experience: The points here are gained for showing that you can develop and deliver your own teaching program; this can be as simple as starting a ward-based teaching program for the whole MDT.
 Start the sessions, collect your feedback (put it in the appendix of your portfolio) and ensure you get a letter from your supervisor or consultant saying what you’ve done to score well.
 Teaching medical students is good, but be the one to create the program, and you’ll score the best!
-Evidence of teaching courses attended is all useful and good to talk about in the ‘Portfolio’ Station and should even result in you receiving an extra 1 point towards your application score.
-Check out the Medibuddy Teach the Teacher course if you want to improve your chances of submitting a successful IMT application.

 6. Quality Improvement: This section used to be called ‘Audits’, but now it’s QI, and getting full marks should be straightforward.
 You can design a QI project tomorrow – follow the PDSA Methodology and capture two cycles, present it and you’re done.
 No excuse for not hitting the 10 points on offer!
 (Remember: Unfortunately, you cannot claim a presentation of your quality improvement project in the presentation section of the application form; presentations relating to audits or quality improvement projects must be detailed here as the scoring system is set up to include this.)